Rockhopper-Technologies/prefixed/README.rst

 Overview
 ========

-Prefixed provides an alternative implementation of the built-in :py:class:`float` which supports formatted output with `SI (decimal)`_ and `IEC (binary)`_ prefixes.
+Prefixed provides an alternative implementation of the built-in float_ which supports formatted output with `SI (decimal)`_ and `IEC (binary)`_ prefixes.

 .. code-block:: python